OscarPellicer/AutoTestIA/README.md

     *   `--shuffle-answers [SEED]`: Shuffle the order of answers within each question.
 Provide an optional integer seed.
 If omitted or 0, shuffles randomly per run.
     *   `--num-final-questions N`: Randomly select `N` questions from the final set (after potential shuffling).
 If omitted, all questions are used.
+*   **Evaluation Control:**
+    *   `--evaluator-instructions`: Custom instructions to add to the evaluator prompt.
+    *   `--evaluate-initial`: Run the evaluator on questions immediately after they are generated.
+    *   `--evaluate-reviewed`: Run the evaluator on questions after they have been processed by the reviewer agent.
+    *   `--evaluate-final`: Run the evaluator on the final set of questions (either from a resumed Markdown file or after the manual review step).
 *   **General Options:**
     *   `--log-level`: Set logging verbosity (choices: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`, default: `WARNING`).